ikegwukc/Playground/InstructionsForNaveen.md

 # OpenAI Instructions for Naveen.

-I installed the latest version of ubuntu which at the time of writing this is: Ubuntu 18.04.02 LTS.
+I installed the latest version of Ubuntu which at the time of writing this is: Ubuntu 18.04.02 LTS.

 I open up terminal and then run the following commands: